HoTT/EPIT-2020/04-cubical-type-theory/README.md

   [Internalizing Representation Independence with Univalence](https://arxiv.org/abs/2009.05547)

-It is not necessary to actually learn or understand all of the above material.
-However, at least taking a look at it will definitely help a lot with following the course.
+It is not necessary to actually learn or understand all of the above material and we will not assume that everyone has looked at it.
+However, at least taking a look at it will definitely help with following the course and many of the examples will be taken from the above sources.

 The lecture notes
 [Cubical Methods in Homotopy Type Theory and Univalent Foundations](https://staff.math.su.se/anders.mortberg/papers/cubicalmethods.pdf)